m-wojnar/reinforced-lib/docs/source/getting_started.rst

     env = gym.make('WifiSimulator-v1')
     env_state = env.reset()

-Next, we import OpenAI gym, make an environment, and reset it to an initial state.
+Next, we import Gymnasium, make an environment, and reset it to an initial state.

 .. code-block:: python